The Worship Program

 We have two worship programs each Saturday.
 A small group Bible study which we call Sabbath School and the Main Service where everyone meets together.
 In both our services we sing, pray to God and collect an offering.
 However, we emphasise that there is no obligation for you to give an offering if you don't want to.
 The program is our gift to God and to you - we don't expect anything in return.

-Sabbath school starts at 9.30am.
+At Mountain View, Sabbath school starts at 9.30am.
 It's a time where we can discuss the teachings of the Bible and socialise with each other.
-Copies of the study guide can be purchased from Adventist Book Centre, Epping on 02 9868 6522.
+Copies of the study guide can be purchased from the Adventist Book Centre, 4 Cambridge Street, Epping or by phoning 02 9868 6522.
 For a free download go to the following sites.

 Sabbath school classes are divided into the following general age groups: